-Photography at events requires very broad skill sets.
-This article covers photography tips, many types of events and some handy lists.
-If you have an event with 100 people or more, its essential to book a photographer with event experience.
+Photography at events requires very broad skill set.
+This article covers photography tips, types of events with a long list of types, camera gear and some creative ideas.

 Definition of ‘Event Photography’ (The boring version)